'The Best Thing You Can Do Is Not Buy More Stuff,' Says 'Secondhand' Expert

 It's amazing the things that come through the door at Goodwill.
 I would literally follow it, walk with it to the sorting areas.
 It was really surprising to me.
 I didn't know what I was expecting, but I didn't expect the level of sophistication of sorting that you find at a Goodwill. ...

-There'll be large carts full of clothing and they will go to sorters who, first of all, ... have almost like a flow chart. ...
+There'll be large carts full of clothing and they will go to sorters who, first of all, ... have almost like a flowchart. ...
 I think it's around 85 to 90 brands on there.
 And they will tell the sorters how to price those.
 But on top of that, they go through and they feel the fabric.
 Is it thin?
 Does it feel like something that's gonna fall apart after one to five washes? ...

 And then you will go through there and you will find garments that simply don't even belong going to the rag-makers. ...
 That may be something that's just so badly soiled that you couldn't in good conscience send it to anybody, so it would go into the trash bin.